 Free Webinar: What Business Loan Can I Get? | 46 min

 We’ll review what lenders are looking for so you can understand your qualifications and which options might be right for your business.

 Benefits of Equipment Loans

 Unlike other loans that require collateral, you won’t have to scramble to come up with an asset; the equipment you’re buying acts as the collateral, helping you secure lower rates.

 Lenders may look at your business or personal credit as well as revenues.

 As you’re figuring out how to get a loan to start a business, you’ll notice that it’s not easy to get approved for more traditional business financing, including bank loans and lines of credit.
 But depending on your situation, there are some other options that may be worth pursuing.

-The U.S. Small Business Administration (SBA) has a microloan program that can help new business owners get access to up to $50,000 in financing, which they can repay with terms ranging up to six years.
+The U.S. Small Business Administration (SBA) has a microloan program that can help new business owners get access to up to $50,000 in financing, which they can repay with terms ranging up to six years and lower interest rates.

-Instead of originating the loans directly, the SBA provides insurance to loans originated by approved lenders, effectively reducing the risk the lender takes on.
+Instead of originating the loans directly, the SBA provides insurance to loans originated by approved lenders (like SmartBiz), effectively reducing the risk the lender takes on.

-SBA microloans offer relatively cheap financing, with interest rates usually ranging from 8% and 13%.
+SBA loan programs offer relatively cheap financing, with interest rates usually ranging from 5.5% to 8%.
 However, lenders determine the eligibility criteria, not the SBA.
 So it’s possible to get denied because you have no revenue or time in business.